 The Informer100 allows connection of up to four external switches to activate predefined alert events.
 The Informer100 can be programmed and configured as a standalone device to only use the inputs to activate the Informer100.
-This may be useful if the location has no network connectivity, but where voice and tone alerts from locally activated inputs are required.
+This may be useful if the location has no network connectivity but where voice and tone alerts from locally activated inputs is required.

-The Informer100 includes a relay output, a DC solid-state relay output, and an AC solid-state relay output for controlling strobes or other devices.
+The Informer100 includes two relay outputs for controlling strobes or other devices.
 The Informer100 has a 1/2-inch NPT opening on the top of the speaker for simple installation of pipe mount devices.
 The bottom of the speaker has three 3/4-inch NPT openings to allow access to power, LAN, relay outputs, and activation inputs.

 The Informer100 is designed for outdoor use and large indoor structures.
-It can be powered from 120 or 240 Vac or 24 Vdc depending on the model purchased.
+It can be powered from 120/240 Vac or 24 Vdc, depending on the model purchased.
 All wiring interfaces are accessible via internal connectors and built-in NPT entrances for quick and easy installation.

-The Informer100 comes with an adjustable stainless steel wall mount bracket that allows the angle of the speaker to be adjusted.
+The Informer100 comes with an adjustable, stainless steel wall mount bracket that allows the angle of the speaker to be adjusted.
 Optional pole mount brackets are available for small and large diameter poles.